meowwtama/tp/docs/DeveloperGuide.md

 #### Extensions:
 * 2a.
 MyBookshelf detects invalid index.
     * 2a1.
 MyBookshelf notifies library manager with an error message.
     * 2a2.
-Library manager <u> find user (UC4)</u>.
+Library manager performs <u>Find a library user in the Contact List (UC4)</u>.
     * 2a3.
-Library manager records down the index for later use in the delete process.
+Library manager performs <u>Delete a library user from the Contact List (UC5)</u>.

   ***Use case resumes from step 2.***

 * *a.
-At any time, library manager chooses to cancel the deletion of user.<br>
+At any time, library manager chooses to cancel the deletion of the library user.<br>
     * *a1.
 Library manager clears the command line using the backspace key.<br>

   ***Use case ends.***

-#### Use case: UC6 - User borrow a book
+#### Use case: UC6 - Library user borrow a book
 #### MSS:
-1. User provides the book title that he/she want to borrow.
+1. Library user intends to borrow a book to the library.
-2. Library manager requests to borrow a book for user.
+2. Library manager reads the book title of the book provided by the library user.
 3. Library manager enters the command.
-4. MyBookshelf records the borrowing of the book by the user, and also deletes the book from the library.
+4. MyBookshelf removes the book from library and adds the book to the library user's borrow list.
-5. MyBookshelf notifies library manager that the user has successfully borrowed a book.
+5. MyBookshelf notifies library manager that the library user has successfully borrowed a book.

 ***Use case ends***

 #### Extensions:
 * 3a.
-MyBookshelf detects invalid index.
+MyBookshelf detects invalid index for library user.
     * 3a1.
 MyBookshelf notifies library manager with an error message.
   * 3a2.
-Library manager <u> finds user (UC4)</u>.
+Library manager performs <u>Find a library user in the Contact List (UC4)</u> and <u>Library user borrows a book (UC6)</u>.
   * 3a3.
-If not exist, library manager <u>add user (UC1)</u>, else library manager records down the index for later use in the borrow process.
+If not exist, library manager performs <u>Add library user to the Contact List (UC1)</u> and <u>Library user borrows a book (UC6)</u>.

   ***Use case resumes from step 3.***

 * 3b.
 MyBookshelf detects an error in the book title.
     * 3b1.
-MyBookshelf notifies library manager with an error message
+MyBookshelf notifies library manager with an error message.
     * 3b2.
-Library manager requests book title from user.
+Library manager confirms book title from user again.
     * 3b3.
 Library manager enters new book title.
-      Steps 3b1-3b3 are repeated until the book title entered are valid.
+      Steps 3b1-3b3 are repeated until the book title entered is valid.

   ***Use case resumes from step 3.***

 * *a.
-At any time, library manager chooses to cancel the borrow process of user.<br>
+At any time, library manager chooses to cancel the borrow process of library user.<br>
     * *a1.
 Library manager clears the command line using the backspace key.<br>

   ***Use case ends.***

-#### Use case: UC7 - User return a book
+#### Use case: UC7 - Library user returns a book
 #### MSS:
-1. User provides the book title of the book he/she want to return.
+1. Library user intends to return a book to the library.
-2. Library manager requests to return a book for the user.
+2. Library manager reads the book title of the book provided by the library user.
 3. Library manager enters the command to return the book.
-4. MyBookshelf records the return of the book by the user to the library and removes the book from the user's borrowing list.
+4. MyBookshelf adds the book to the library and removes the book from the library user's borrow list.
-5. MyBookshelf notifies library manager that the user has successfully returned a book.
+5. MyBookshelf notifies library manager that the library user has successfully returned the book.

 ***Use case ends***

 #### Extensions:
 * 3a.
-MyBookshelf detects invalid index.
+MyBookshelf detects invalid index for library user.
     * 3a1.
 MyBookshelf notifies library manager with an error message.
     * 3a2.
-Library manager <u> find user (UC4)</u>.
+Library manager performs <u>Find a library user in the Contact List (UC4)</u>.
     * 3a3.
-Library manager records down the index for later use in the return process.
+Library manager performs <u>Library user returns a book (UC7)</u>.

   ***Use case resumes from step 3.***

 * 3b.
 MyBookshelf detects an error in the book title.
     * 3b1.
 MyBookshelf notifies library manager with an error message.
     * 3b2.
-Library manager requests book title from user.
+Library manager confirms book title again.
     * 3b3.
 Library manager enters new book title.
-      Steps 3b1-3b3 are repeated until the book title entered are valid.
+      Steps 3b1-3b3 are repeated until the book title entered is valid.

   ***Use case resumes from step 3.***

 * *a.
-At any time, Library manager chooses to cancel the return process of user.<br>
+At any time, Library manager chooses to cancel the return process of library user.<br>
     * *a1.
 Library manager clears the command line using the backspace key.<br>

   ***Use case ends.***

-#### Use case: UC8 - User donates a book
+#### Use case: UC8 - Library user donates a book
 #### MSS:
-1. User provides the book title of the book he/she want to donate.
+1. Library user intends to donate a book to the library.
-2. Library manager requests to donate a book from the user.
+2. Library manager reads the book title of the book provided by the library user.
 3. Library manager enters the command to donate the book.
-4. MyBookshelf records the donate of the book by the user to the library.
+4. MyBookshelf adds the book to the library.
-5. MyBookshelf notifies library manager that the user has successfully donated a book.
+5. MyBookshelf notifies library manager that the library user has successfully donated a book.

 ***Use case ends***

 #### Extensions:
 * 3a.
-MyBookshelf detects invalid index.
+MyBookshelf detects invalid index for the library user.
     * 3a1.
 MyBookshelf notifies library manager with an error message.
     * 3a2.
-Library manager <u> find user (UC4)</u>.
+Library manager performs <u>Find a library user in the Contact List (UC4)</u> and <u>Library user donates a book (UC8)</u>.
     * 3a3.
-If not exist, library manager <u>add user (UC1)</u>, else library manager records down the index for later use in the donate process.
+If not exist, library manager performs <u>Add library user to the Contact List (UC1)</u> and <u>Library user donates a book (UC8)</u>.

   ***Use case resumes from step 3.***

 * 3b.
 MyBookshelf detects an error in the book title.
     * 3b1.
 MyBookshelf notifies library manager with an error message.
     * 3b2.
-Library manager requests book title from user.
+Library manager confirms book title again.
     * 3b3.
 Library manager enters new book title.
-      Steps 3b1-3b3 are repeated until the book title entered are valid.
+      Steps 3b1-3b3 are repeated until the book title entered is valid.

   ***Use case resumes from step 3.***

 * *a.
-At any time, library manager chooses to cancel the donate process of user.<br>
+At any time, library manager chooses to cancel the donate process.<br>
     * *a1.
 Library manager clears the command line using the backspace key.<br>

   ***Use case ends.***